 7. Rise early for the Alms Giving Ceremony of the Monks in Luang Prabang

 There are many things to do in Luang Prabang but one that can’t be missed is to witness the Alms Giving Ceremony.
 It is one of the most humbling and authentic experiences you can have in Laos and one that will leave you feeling moved.
 Get up bright and early to give boxes of rice or biscuits or just sit back and watch in awe.
 Hundreds of monks walk through the streets lined with offerings from the local people.
-This experience is an extremely moving one, regardless of your religion and is not to be missed if you are in Luang Prabang.
+This experience is an extremely special one, regardless of your religion and is not to be missed if you are in Luang Prabang.

 8. Visit Kuang Si Waterfalls in Luang Prabang

 One of the best reasons to visit Luang Prabang is to experience Kuang Si Falls.
 Kuang Si Falls is a massive picturesque waterfall which is around 25km from Luang Prabang and can be reached by car or motorbike.
 20,000 kip ($2.50 USD) per person is all it cost to get into the waterfall where you can explore the lush rainforest and surene turquoise pools.